mthariath/portfolio/src/projects/mt-portfolio.md

 ## Project Overview

-I wanted my website website to be more than a repository of projects.
+I wanted my website to be more than a repository of projects.
 I wanted it to reflect my capabilities and personality. <!-- end -->I designed and developed the website with no templates or CSS frameworks.
 I used React and Gatsby for the front end.

 ## Design